-A staggering 31% of Chinese students begin planning their overseas studies 2 years in advance.
+A staggering 31% of Chinese students begin planning their overseas studies two years in advance.
 This means they are actively looking for information about potential destinations and institutions long before they start talking to an agent.
-That’s why it’s crucial that institutions have well-developed websites that are optimised for Chinese search engines and provide all the informational the potential student is looking for.
+This is why it is crucial that institutions have well-developed websites optimised for Chinese search engines and provide all the information a potential student might need.
 If you aren’t visible to students at this stage of the research process, you are very unlikely to even be considered when it comes time to apply.

 Here are some topics that might be of interest to prospective students:

-Currently enrolled international students are an often-overlooked audience for education institutions, but this is a huge missed opportunity, as these students are likely the best advocates and recruitment agents you have at your disposal.
-Even one of our own staff members, Melody, decided to do her postgraduate degree at the University of New South Wales (UNSW) because of the WeChat posts she saw from friends of hers who were studying there.
+Currently enrolled international students are an often-overlooked audience for education institutions.
+This is a huge missed opportunity, as these students are likely the best advocates and recruitment agents you have at your disposal.
+Even one of our own staff members, Melody, decided to do her postgraduate degree at the University of New South Wales (UNSW) because of the WeChat posts she saw from friends who were studying there.

-We are often asked about KOL (key opinion leader or influencer) marketing in education – but many universities fail to realise they have an army of KOLs roaming around their campuses.
-Provide opportunities for students to produce content and incentivise students to share that content on their social media channels and voila, you have a KOL campaign.
+We are often asked about KOL (Key Opinion Leader or Influencer) marketing in education.
+What many universities fail to realise, is that they have an army of KOLs roaming around their campuses.
+Provide opportunities for students to produce content and incentivise students to share that content on their social media channels and voila - you have a KOL campaign!

 Here are some topics that might be of interest to current students:

-Like current international students, your institution’s alumni are often neglected in marketing efforts, but present a key opportunity to expand your reputation.
-An estimated 78% of Chinese international students return home after graduation, and many of these go on to have successful careers and move into positions of influence, making them excellent case studies that show potential students what may be possible for them.
+Just as with current international students, your institution’s alumni are often neglected in marketing efforts.
+And yet they present a key opportunity to expand your reputation.
+With an estimated 78% of Chinese international students return home after graduation, and many of these go on to have successful careers and move into positions of influence, making them excellent case studies that show potential students what may be possible for them.
 Losing touch with these alumni also means missing the opportunity for executive education and potentially losing donors.